sayouzone/sayou-fabric/docs/get-started/architecture.md

 # Architecture

-Sayou Data Fabric adopts a **3-Tier interface architecture** to ensure modularity, extensibility, and maintainability.
+Sayou Data Platform adopts a **3-Tier interface architecture** to ensure modularity, extensibility, and maintainability.

 ---